Image

 • Civil Liability — You may also face lawsuits in Holt County, MO, including wrongful death claims, which can result in significant additional financial responsibility.

 Facing Holt County, MO manslaughter charges?
-When you select Combs Waterkotte Holt County, MO a manslaughter defense lawyer, you’re not just partnering with a leading manslaughter defense lawyer in Holt County, MO and throughout Missouri – you are protecting your rights, your freedom, and your future.
-Along with esteemed manslaughter defense attorneys, our legal team is available 24/7 and provides expertise in the following areas for residents in Holt County and beyond:
+When you hire Combs Waterkotte Holt County, MO a manslaughter defense lawyer, you aren’t simply choosing a leading manslaughter defense lawyer in Holt County, MO and throughout Missouri – you are protecting your rights, your freedom, and your future.
+Along with esteemed manslaughter defense attorneys, our legal team is available 24/7 and offers expertise in the following areas for residents in Holt County and beyond:

 Our clients in Holt County and across Missouri choose us because of our: